Kotlin/anko/README.md

 ### Asynchronous tasks

-AsyncTask is a jumbo.
+`AsyncTask` is a jumbo.
 Wait, no, it is sometimes a
-Jumbo\<OneElementWhichWillBeConvertedToArray, SomethingNotReallyUseful, Result\>.
+`Jumbo<OneElementWhichWillBeConvertedToArray, SomethingNotReallyUseful, Result>`.
 It's twice as awful as hell.

-There's a way better.
+There's a better way:

 ```kotlin
 async {